SDayneko/optoelectronics/README.md

   <li class="list-group-item">QDSCs - quantum dots solar cells</li>
 </ul>

+1. Geometrical of the setup and characteristics of the indoor light source.

+In this example, the geometrical of the setup where the photodetector is placed on-axis in front of the indoor light source (white warm LED) to detect emitted light in the forward perpendicular direction is present in Figure 1.
+The distance (D) between the photodetector and white warm LED is chosen between 0.2 and 2 m (it depends on the emissivity of the white light source) to provide sufficient surface illumination.

 Use the performance_PV.py script to measure and calculate the performance of LEDs.
 All data will be saved in a csv-file.